Integral equation tutorials

 This “book” will walk through implementing each of these methods in practical applications.
 Most of the applications will be to earthquake science problems, however there will be other examples where it makes more sense.

-At the moment, there are two sequences:
+At the moment, there are three sequences:

 The TDE sequence: Triangular dislocation elements (TDEs) are analytic solutions for the displacement and stress from a triangular fault/crack with a constant displacement discontinuity.
 While they have major limitations, TDEs are nonetheless frequently used for handling earthquake science modeling problems.
 I hope this track will help enable TDE users to take their applications to a new level by introducing the capability to handle topography, earth curvature and millions of TDEs.